rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.StartConnectivityMonitoring"></a>
 ## *StartConnectivityMonitoring [<sup>method</sup>](#head.Methods)*

-Enable a continuous monitoring of internet connectivity with heart beat interval thats given.
+This method enables continuous monitoring of internet connectivity with heart beat interval thats given.
+If the monitoring is already happening, it will be restarted with new given interval.

 ### Events